CrowdStrike/image-scan-example/README.md

 Falcon API credentials will need to be added as two credentials in the Jenkins Global Credential Manager as Kind 'secret text' with the IDs `FALCON_CLIENT_ID` and `FALCON_CLIENT_SECRET`.
 OAuth2 API client and keys can be created at https://falcon.crowdstrike.com/support/api-clients-and-keys.

+### Jenkins Instructions

+1. Fork the repo
+2. Modify the `<repo_name>` tag and perhaps the `FALCON_CLOUD_REGION` to suite your needs
+3. Log into your Jenkins instance
+4. Browse to 'Manage Jenkins' -> 'Manage Credentials' -> '(global)'
+5. Add the require credentials listed [above](https://github.com/mccbryan3/image-scan-example/tree/initial_examples#credentials)
+6. Browse back to the main dashboard
+7. Select 'New Item'
+8. Name your new item 'Image Scan Pipeline' and select the 'Pipeline' option and OK
+9. Scroll to the 'Pipeline' heading and change the definition drop down to 'Pipeline script from SCM'
+10. Change the SCM option to 'Git'
+11. Paste your forked repo URL into the 'Repository URL' (i.e. https://github.com/mccbryan3/image-scan-example.git)
+12. Select your credentials for github
+13. Select 'Save'
+14. Use the 'Build Now' option to build the pipeline

 ## Azure Devops Pipeline

 ### Variable Group and Secret Variables